kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Time Appears Everywhere

-Events occur in sequence.
+Events occur in sequence
-Order affects meaning.
+Order affects meaning
 Ignoring time causes error

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.